spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/2-explain-legacy-code.md

 > You may not be familiar with COBOL, but don't worry!
 GitHub Copilot can help you understand the code and its purpose.

-Let's use GitHub Copilot to help us understand the COBOL code!
+Let's use GitHub Copilot to generate a formal software specification!

 1. Open up Copilot Chat window in the sidebar and select **Agent** Mode.
 You will use it for the rest of the exercise.
 1. Click **Add Context...** in the Copilot Chat sidebar, select **Files & Folders** then select the `src/` directory.
 This will put the COBOL files in the prompt context so Copilot will be sure what files you are referring to in the following prompt.

-1. Let's Ask Copilot in Agent mode to:
+1. Let's ask Copilot in Agent mode to generate a **comprehensive software specification** that captures the system's behavior in plain language:
-   - Explain the purpose of each file in the context of the school's accounting system
-   - Create a `docs/README.md` file and document it's findings, especially the key functions and business requirements

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >
    > ```prompt
-   > Create a README.md file in a new /docs directory
+   > Analyze the COBOL files and create a comprehensive software specification in a new file: docs/SPECIFICATION.md
    >
-   > Document the purpose of each COBOL file, key functions, and any specific business rules related to student accounts.
+   > The specification should be written in plain language that a school administrator (not a programmer) could understand and verify.
+Include:
+   >
+   > 1. **System Overview**: A brief description of what the system does and who uses it
+   > 2. **Data Structures**: Document all data elements, their types, constraints, and default values
+   > 3. **Business Rules**: Document all business logic rules (e.g., "A debit cannot exceed the current balance")
+   > 4. **Operations**: For each operation (view balance, credit, debit), describe:
+   >    - Purpose
+   >    - Required inputs
+   >    - Expected outputs
+   >    - Step-by-step behavior
+   >    - Error conditions and handling
+   > 5. **User Interface Flow**: Document the menu structure and user interaction flow
+   >
+   > This specification will be used as the authoritative source of truth for building a modern replacement system.
    > ```

    > 💡 **Tip:** Creating good prompts is a combination of proper context, clarity and specificity.
 Learn more about [Prompt Engineering](https://docs.github.com/en/copilot/concepts/prompt-engineering-for-copilot-chat).

+> [!IMPORTANT]
+> **Domain Expert Verification**
+>
+> In a real-world SpecOps engagement, this specification would be reviewed and verified by domain experts—school administrators, accountants, or policy stakeholders—before proceeding.
+They understand the business requirements better than any code can express.
+For this exercise, take a moment to review the specification yourself and ensure it accurately captures the system's behavior.

 <details>